 Prior to attending tryouts with a team or organization, or applying for a student parking permit, the student participant and a parent or legal guardian of the student must read this policy and must acknowledge that they agree to be bound by the terms and conditions of the policy by signing the Drug Consent form.

-Immediately prior to giving a urine specimen, each student participant shall complete both a “Medical History Form” (which shall include disclosure of all prescription drugs currently taken) and a “Consent to Test and Chain of Custody” form.
-The forms shall identify the student participant only by a confidential number and shall be placed in a sealed package, which shall be forwarded to the testing laboratory along with the urine specimen.

-Testing shall be done at a minimum of four (4) times per year in order to cover all athletic team seasons and student drivers.
-During each testing cycle, fifty percent (50%) of all student athletes on each team, and students that apply for on-campus parking permits are required to be tested.
+Testing shall be done at a minimum of three (3) times per year in order to cover all athletic team seasons and student drivers, and competitive extra-curricular teams/organizations.
+During each testing cycle, fifty percent (50%) of all new student athletes on each team, students that apply for on-campus parking permits, and members of competitive extra-curricular teams/organizations are required to be tested.
+Students who are involved in more than one sport or competitive extra-curricular team/organization or have applied for a parking permit and have already participated in a draw will not be part of the fifty percent (50%) requirement.
+Once a student has participated in a draw, whether their name was drawn or not, their name will be placed in a twenty-five percent (25%) random drawing pool for the remainder of the year.

 The testing laboratory approved by the Board shall determine which student participants are to be tested by the random drawing of names from among all student athletes, drivers, and students who participate in competitive extra-curricular activities.

-The collection of urine specimens and the scientific analysis of the collected specimens shall be conducted by a professional testing laboratory selected by the School Board.
+The collection of urine specimens and the scientific analysis of the collected specimens shall be conducted by a professional testing laboratory selected by the Board.

 Collection procedures for urine specimens shall be developed, maintained, and administered by the testing laboratory in an effort to minimize any intrusion or embarrassment for each student, ensure the proper identification of students’ specimens, minimize the likelihood of the adulteration of a urine specimen, and maintain confidentiality of test results.
-To that end, the procedures must require:

-The collection of urine specimens for the initial test and the random testing shall be conducted on the Nelson County High School premises.
-If a test result is found to have been adulterated, the student may be required to be retested.
+The collection of any specimens for random drug screening shall be conducted on the Nelson County School District premises.

-A portion of each urine specimen given by each student participant shall be preserved by the testing laboratory for a minimum of six (6) months.
+A portion of each urine specimen given by each student participant shall be preserved by the testing laboratory for a minimum of three (3) months.